-As we move into 2022/23, there are several priority areas that we will continue to develop to support our workforce, including:

-- Building upon the work started in 2021/22, continue to develop and implement plans to deliver NHS Delivery Framework targets related to workforce by the end of 2023/24.
+As we move into 2022/23, there are several priority areas that we will continue to develop to support our workforce ,including: • Building upon the work started in 2021/22, continue to develop and implement plans to deliver NHS Delivery Framework targets related to workforce by the end of 2023/24.
 This data will be presented through a dashboard to our People, Organisational Development and Culture Committee on a bi-monthly basis.
-Key targets include, but are not limited to: - o Deliver on a sustainable basis agency spend as a % of total pay bill - o Percentage compliance for all completed Level 1 competencies within the Core Skills and Training Framework by organisation. - o Percentage of employed NHS staff completing dementia training at an informed level - o Deliver on a sustainable basis Percentage of sickness absence rate of staff - Deliver on a sustainable basis Percentage of headcount by organisation who have had a PADR/medical appraisal in the previous 12 months (excluding Doctors and Dentists in training) - Deliver on a sustainable basis Percentage of staff who have had a performance appraisal who agree it helps them improve how they do their job - The continued rollout of our Organisational Development (OD) relationship manager programme, such that by October 2022 we will have developed Directorate level People Culture Plans across the whole organisation coordinated by the OD Relationship Managers.
-These plans will lead the way to more good days at work for our staff and incorporate personal development pathways. - Following the development and design of the "Making a Difference" Customer Service programme, implement a plan to focus on delivery and measuring outcomes (linked with the Board Assurance Framework), with all members of staff to have completed the programme by September 2024. - Following the development of processes to co-design the workforce offer for staff relating to - o Recruitment - Induction - Policies - Employee Relations & - Equitable access to training develop implementation plan for each area to deliver revised practices and policies to an agreed roll out schedule to be completed by March 2023.
+Key targets include, but are not limited to:

+- - Deliver on a sustainable basis agency spend as a % of total pay bill - organisation. - Percentage of employed NHS staff completing dementia training at an informed level - Deliver on a sustainable basis Percentage of sickness absence rate of staff - Deliver on a sustainable basis Percentage of headcount by organisation who have had a PADR/medical appraisal in the previous 12 months (excluding Doctors and Dentists in training) - Deliver on a sustainable basis Percentage of staff who have had a performance appraisal who agree it helps them improve how they do their job - The continued rollout of our Organisational Development (OD) relationship manager programme, such that by October 2022 we will have developed Directorate level People Culture Plans across the whole organisation coordinated by the OD Relationship Managers.
+These plans will lead the way to more good days at work for our staff and incorporate personal development pathways. - Following the development and design of the "Making a Difference" Customer Service programme, implement a plan to focus on delivery and measuring outcomes (linked with the Board Assurance Framework), with all members of staff to have completed the programme by September 2024. - Following the development of processes to co-design the workforce offer for staff relating to - Recruitment - Induction - Policies 0 - Employee Relations &